-The AASHTO Highway Safety Manual (HSM) provides tools for predicting the safety performance of a roadway facility.
+The AASHTO Highway Safety Manual provides tools for predicting the safety performance of a roadway facility.
 These tools include safety performance functions (SPFs) which incorporate geometric and other conditions to predict the crashes expected on a facility.
-SPFs are developed using crash numbers, geometric, traffic conditions and other data from one or more states resulting in less accurate safety performance measures when used for analyses in other states.
+SPFs are developed using crash numbers, geometric conditions, traffic conditions, and other data from one or more states, resulting in less accurate safety performance measures when the SPFs are used for analyses in other states.
 SPFs can be customized for a specific condition or region using a calibration factor.
-The calibration factor is then multiplied by the HSM model results to predict crashes that better represents the observed crash number in that state.
-States can develop jurisdiction-specific SPFs using their own state data, allowing analyses that more closely represent the individual states’ experiences.
-Although the development of customized SPF is generally considered more accurate for crash predictions, it involves a higher level of data needs, expertise, and cost.
+The calibration factor is then multiplied by the HSM model results to yield crash predictions that better represent the observed crash number in that state.
+Jurisdictions can develop jurisdiction-specific SPFs using their own data, allowing analyses that more closely represent their individual experiences.
+Although the development of customized SPFs is generally considered more accurate for crash predictions, it involves a higher level of data needs, expertise, and cost.

 As the state of the practice in data-driven safety analysis advances, states are challenged to calibrate or develop models that meet their needs.
 Specific challenges include the availability of sufficient data or funding to collect data.
-In addition, states increasingly have questions about whether and how to apply particular factors or models to facility types that are not exactly similar to the ones used to develop the models.
-State practitioners have questions about whether calibration factors or SPFs are transferable and could be used by other states.
-An initial step to addressing this is synthesizing the work states have already done to calibrate the HS M SPFs or develop their SPFs.
+In addition, states increasingly have questions about whether and how to apply particular factors or models to facility types that are not exactly the same as the ones used to develop the models.
+Practitioners have questions about whether calibration factors or SPFs are transferable and could be used by other jurisdictions.
+An initial step to addressing these questions is to synthesize the work states have already done to calibrate the Highway Safety Manual SPFs or develop their own SPFs.

-The objective of this synthesis is to document state DOT current practices on calibration factors and development of jurisdiction-specific SPFs.
+The objective of this synthesis is to document state DOT practice on calibration factors and development of jurisdiction-specific SPFs.

 Information to be gathered includes (but is not limited to):